aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 The Amazon EKS construct library allows you to specify an IAM role that will be granted `system:masters` privileges on your cluster.

-Without specifying a `mastersRole`, you will not be able to interact manually with the cluster.
+If `mastersRole` is not specified, a role will be automatically defined for you.

 The following example defines an IAM role that can be assumed by all users in the account and shows how to use the `mastersRole` property to map this